 This coverage pays Benefits for charges incurred for physical exams and immunizations of your child.
 Well Child Care Benefits apply to:

-- 1. nursery charges; - 2. newborn exam and circumcision at Hospital; - 3. eligible immunizations administered by, or under the immediate direction of, a Physician;

-4. periodic physical examinations by a Physician.
+- 1. nursery charges; - 2. newborn exam and circumcision at Hospital (Tiers 1 and 2 only); - 3. eligible immunizations administered by, or under the immediate direction of, a Physician; - 4. periodic physical examinations by a Physician.